 Growing Up: Mourning The Lost Self

 What happens to the lost part of ourselves?
 We remember ourselves being so different; happy, alive, brave, carefree, loving and generous.
 We seem so different to this now even though we know it's still us.
-Even those these parts of ourselves seem irretrievable, psychotherapy may be able to help.
+Even those these parts of ourselves seem irretrievable, psychotherapy may be able to help retrieve your lost self.

 The parts of us that got lost

 Part of us changed and we don't understand why.
-This lost part of ourselves can be very saddening for us; it is hard to accept that there are parts of ourselves that seem no longer available to us, even though we know it is us.
+Our lost self can be very saddening for us; it is hard to accept that there are parts of ourselves that seem no longer available to us, even though we know it is us.

 Not lost – locked away